 To be added to our mailing list, complete the fields below.

-The QOPI Certification Site Assessment is the second component of the QOPI Certification Program, intended to review the compliance of a practice with structural quality standards.
+The QOPI Certification On-Site Survey is the second component of the QOPI Certification Program, intended to review the compliance of a practice with structural quality standards.

 The Certification Standards are adapted from the ASCO/ONS chemotherapy safety standards and are intended to reduce the risk of errors when providing cancer patients with chemotherapy, and to provide a framework for best practices in cancer care.
 Specifically, they can inform practice policies and procedures, internal quality assessment, and external quality monitoring.